About the Evolutionary Biology Master’s Program

 There are two critical steps in the admission process:

-- Students are not admitted into the E.B.
+1. Students are not admitted into the E.B.
 Master’s program unless a faculty member is willing to sponsor them in their lab.
 Thus, prospective students should make contact with faculty members whose research matches the student’s interests.
 This should be done early in the admissions process.
 Potential faculty mentors can advise students as to whether they will be accepting students into their lab for the coming semester and whether their research interests are compatible.
+A list of faculty can be found on the Evolutionary Biology page.

-- Students must submit application materials for admission, including supporting transcripts and three letters of recommendation (plus TOEFL, if applicable).
+2. Students must submit application materials for admission, including supporting transcripts and three letters of recommendation (plus proof of English proficiency, if applicable).
+There are two parts to the application: the university application and the department application.
 The deadline for completion of files is February 1.

 Detailed application instructions are provided on the Application Procedure for Master’s Programs page.